jwang5675/Ice-Puzzle-Generator/README.md

 ## Gameplay

-TODO: Implement a simple game engine that works on short game ticks.
-Each tick will take in player input and try to move and render new instances of the player.
+The game works by having the user select a game difficulty on the main page.
+Once the difficulty is selected, the game generates a map based on that difficulty and the user must escape the map by moving the player sprite to the ladder.